 - Bake.
 Preheat the oven to 300 degrees Fahrenheit.
 Make sure the oven is on the conventional setting, without the fan on.
 Bake one tray at a time for 16-18 minutes.
 Be careful NOT to underbake them or they will stick to the parchment paper.
 The second batch may be a little drier from sitting out, so you may want to remove them from the oven a minute or two earlier to avoid burning.
 Then let them cool down to room temperature.

 - Make the buttercream.
-Using an electric hand mixer, combine the softened butter, cream cheese, powdered sugar, milk, vanilla extract, and lemon zest.
-Mix until the buttercream is light and creamy.
+Using an electric handheld mixer, combine the softened butter, cream cheese, powdered sugar, milk, vanilla extract, and lemon zest.
+Mix on medium speed until the buttercream is light and creamy.

 - Add the filling.
 Place a star piping tip (I used a Wilton 21) in a pastry bag, and fill it with lemon buttercream.
-Flip half of the macaron shells on their back and pipe a border around the edge.
+Flip half of the macaron shells on their back and pipe a ring of lemon buttercream around the edge.
 Then fill the empty center with your favorite lemon curd.
 Then place a macaron shell on top to complete the lemon macrons.

 - Sift the dry ingredients well- It’s vital for the consistency of your macarons to sift the almond flour to get rid of any larger pieces of almond.
 You can also pulse the almond flour in a food processor to make it super fine.